Our Town, Our Story

 n 1794, Bowdoin was the first college in the state of Maine, and it remains an important influence in Brunswick’s continued development.
 Other colleges include Southern New Hampshire University and Southern Maine Community College, and opportunities for lifelong learning at Midcoast Senior College and Merrymeeting Adult Education.

 her marine trades along the Maine coast, advanced technology training resources and innovative businesses, Brunswick has positioned itself as the epicenter of the state’s emerging composites manufacturing cluster.
-Home to Mid Coast Hospital and Parkview Medical Center, as well as numerous banks, downtown Brunswick is a service center for neighboring communities.
+Home to Mid Coast Hospital and the Mid Coast Hospital Walk-In Clinic as well as numerous banks, downtown Brunswick is a service center for neighboring communities.

 In Brunswick, community means friendly neighborhoods and markets; inspiring art and culture in world-class venues; unique shopping and great food; healthy outdoor activities in a beautiful environment; a diversity of churches and denominations; and learning opportunities that never end.
 Whether raising a family or looking for a place to spend an active retirement with others from all walks of life—or anything in between—Brunswick offers a place to experience a rewarding and happy life.